Skip to main content

 Overview

 You can manage K3s cluster upgrades using Rancher's system-upgrade-controller.
 This is a Kubernetes-native approach to cluster upgrades.
-It leverages a custom resource definition (CRD), a plan, and a controller.
+It leverages a Plan Custom Resource to declaratively describe what nodes to upgrade, and to what version.

 The plan defines upgrade policies and requirements.
 It also defines which nodes should be upgraded through a label selector.
 See below for plans with defaults appropriate for upgrading a K3s cluster.
-For more advanced plan configuration options, please review the CRD.
+For more advanced plan configuration options, see the Plan documentation linked above.

-The controller schedules upgrades by monitoring plans and selecting nodes to run upgrade jobs on.
-When a job has run to completion successfully, the controller will label the node on which it ran accordingly.
+The System Upgrade controller schedules upgrades by monitoring plans and selecting nodes to run upgrade Jobs on.
+When a Job has run to completion successfully, the controller will label the node on which it ran accordingly.

 warning